deepforest package#

 evaluate(csv_file, root_dir, iou_threshold=None, savedir=None)[source]#

-Compute intersection-over-union and precision/recall for a given iou_threshold
+Compute intersection-over-union and precision/recall for a given iou_threshold.

-• csv_file – location of a csv file with columns “name”,”xmin”,”ymin”,”xmax”,”ymax”,”label”, each box in a row
+• csv_file – location of a csv file with columns “name”,”xmin”,”ymin”,”xmax”,”ymax”,”label”

-Return type
+Return type:

 load_dataset(csv_file, root_dir=None, augment=False, shuffle=True, batch_size=1, train=False)[source]#